The Church of Jesus Christ of Latter-day Saints in Albania: Missions

 When missionaries first arrived in Albania, it was part of the Austria Vienna Mission.
 The Provo Missionary Center began teaching Albanian in 1994.
 Prior to that, missionaries learned it after arrival in Albania.
 Responsibility of missionary efforts in Albania was transferred to the Greece Athens Mission in 1995.
 On July 1, 1996, the Albania Tirana Mission was organized which was later renamed the Adriatic South Mission.
-As of 2023, the Adriatic South Mission serves Albania, Cyprus, Greece, Kosovo, and North Macedonia.
+In 2023, it was renamed Albania Tirana Mission and serves Albania, Kosovo, and North Macedonia.

-Cyprus

-The LDS Church reported 534 members in 4 congregations as well as 3 family history centers in Cyprus for year-end 2021.
-These congregations are part of the Nicosia Cyprus District which includes the Larnaca Branch, Limassol Branch, Nicosia Branch, Northern Cyprus Branch, and Paphos Branch.
-The Northern Cyprus Branch was created on July 24, 2022 being the first in the Turkish Republic of Northern Cyprus.
-Family history centers are located in Larnaca, Limassol, and Nicosia.

-Greece

-The LDS Church reported 792 members in 2 congregations in Greece for year-end 2021.
-These congregations consist of the Halandri Branch and the Thessaloniki Branch.

 Kosovo

 The LDS Church reported 102 members in 2 congregations in Kosovo for year-end 2017.
 The LDS Church has not released any membership statistics since.
 These congregations consist of the Gjakova Branch and the Pristina Branch.

 North Macedonia

-The LDS Church reported 41 members in a single congregation, the Skopje Branch, in North Macedonia for year-end 2018.
-The LDS Church has not released any membership statistics since.
+The Skopje Branch is the only congregation of the LDS Church in North Macedonia.
+There were 41 members in this branch at year-end 2018.

 Temples

-As of June 2021, Albania was located in the Rome Italy Temple District.
+As of November 2024, the three countries located in the Albania Tirana Mission were part of the Rome Italy Temple District.